NicolasDaviau/Bib-Data-Ecosystem-Project/README.md

 ---

-## **All is in the PDF**
+## **All is in the PDF **
-We decided to present our project report in the format of slides (Canevas slides in pdf format).
+The Report file is [Big-Data-Ecosystem-Report](Big-Data-Ecosystem-Report.pdf) We decided to present our project report in the format of slides (Canevas slides in pdf format).
 This approach allowed us to:
 1. **Combine visuals and explanations more effectively**, making it easier to show how the pipeline works.
 2. Make the content **clearer and more engaging** for readers who want to quickly understand the project.